hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 referenced in the query.
 If this collection is empty, the query will be rejected (no access to anything).

+### Partition assignment

+Before, the partition assignment for the job always mirrored the assignment for the cluster.
+That means, the `partitioned` edges sent objects with a particular partitioning key to the same member where that partitioning key would be located in an IMap.
+Therefore, processors accessing HZ data structures were assigned partitions that were local.

+However, this wasn't a strict requirement and only was true initially.
+After a partition migration, the job was able to continue to run - just the operations to HZ data structure became remote.

+For rolling upgrades, if the job runs on a subset of members, we can't match the partition table for the job even initially.
+This means somewhat reduced performance because part of the operations will be remote, but the correctness of results will be preserved.

 ## Implementation parts

 The implementation will be split into 3 parts: